About the LiveLighter campaign

-For practical ideas about healthy options instead of junk food, have a look at our
+For practical ideas about healthy options to replace junk food, have a look at these LiveLighter resources:

-- To see whether you are eating too much junk food, see our Junk Food Calculator.
+To find out if you're eating too much junk food, see our Junk Food Calculator.

-The issue with junk food is not just that it can cause weight gain.
-When people eat a lot of junk foods, it takes the place of healthier foods in their diet.
-They therefore don't get the nutrients their bodies need for good health.
-This was shown in the 2011/12 Australian Health Survey which found adults and children consume excessive amounts of junk food every day and are not meeting recommendations for healthy foods, such as fruits and vegetables.
+Weight gain is not the only problem linked to eating too much junk food.
+Junk foods can take the place of healthier foods in our diet, which means we don't get all the nutrients our body needs for good health.
+This was shown in the 2017-18 Australian Health Survey which found that adults and children have excessive amounts of sugary drinks and junk food while not meeting recommendations for healthy foods, such as fruits and vegetables.

-- How much energy (kilojoules) your body needs each day depends on how physically active you are as well as other things such as age, gender and height.
+How much energy (kilojoules) your body needs each day depends on how physically active you are as well as other things such as age, gender and height.
 Doing a lot of exercise also means that your body needs additional nutrients like vitamins, minerals and fibre.
-To make sure your body is getting the nutrients and energy it needs to stay healthy and perform during exercise, eating more servings from the five core food groups for energy is recommended, rather than consuming your extra energy requirements from junk food.
+To make sure your body is getting the nutrients and energy it needs to stay healthy and perform during exercise, eating more servings from the five core food groups is recommended, rather than getting your extra energy needs from junk food.